d40cht/sbt-cpp/README.md

 * Sbt itself is extremely thoughtfully designed, and uses the Scala language in all build directive files.
 As a result you have the power (and libraries) of an extensible build system backed by a mature multi-paradigm programming language (in common, for instance, with [Scons](http://www.scons.org/) which uses python for build directive files).
 * Scala is statically typed, which means that sbt compiles your build directive files before running a build.
 This allows the tool to catch considerably more errors than is possible with a build tool based around a dynamically typed language (e.g. Python).
 This also means that a large class of problems with infrequently used targets are caught without the target having to be built/run.
 * Scala runs on the Java virtual machine, defering many platform-specific problems in build construction (filesystem paths, running external processes etc) to the Java runtime.
+* Sbt-cpp aims to stick as closely as possible to the principles and conventions of sbt, to make as much use of existing sbt infrastructure and documentation - hopefully benefiting both developers and users of the system and providing a more coherent experience.

 Before getting started with sbt-cpp, it is worthwhile getting to grips with the basic concepts of sbt itself, outlined in some detail in the getting started section of the sbt website [here](http://www.scala-sbt.org/release/docs/Getting-Started/Welcome.html).